Women in ancient and imperial China: Song dynasty

 During the Song dynasty, foot binding also became popular among the elite, later spreading to other social classes.
 The earliest known references to bound feet appeared in this period, and evidence from archaeology also indicates that foot binding was practiced among elite women in the thirteenth century.
 The practice may have originated among elite dancers immediately before the Song dynasty during the Southern Tang (937–976), and ironically the increasing popularity of the practice also led to the decline of the art of dance among women, and less and less was heard about beauties and courtesans who were also great dancers after the Song dynasty.

 Women of the period were expected to manage much of household matters, with food preparation for nourishment and entertainment being a significant part of the work.
 The Song dynasty Wushi Zhongkuilu (吳氏中饋錄 (Wushi Zhoungkuilu)), the earliest known culinary work written by a Chinese woman, reveals the wide variety of dishes essential for daily consumption and the significant amount of curing, pickling, and preservation done by women in households at the time.

+In addition to household duties, some women in the Song dynasty received education and engaged in literary pursuits, composing poetry, calligraphy, and scholarly writings, with figures such as Li Qingzhao exemplifying the cultural contributions of educated women.
+Women also played active roles in local economies, managing textiles, silk production, food preparation, and trade, thereby supporting both household and community wealth.
+Religious life provided another avenue of for women's agency, as many joined Buddhist or Daoist convents, participated in charitable works, and engaged in copying or preserving texts.
+While these opportunities existed, practices such as foot-binding, which began among elite women in the Song period, limited mobility and reinforced women's domestic confinement, reflecting the broader social restrictions imposed under Neo-Confucian norms.